The Best .22LR Pistols

 The Wrangler's loading gate is a throwback that adds to both its charm and loading time.
 Also, while the frame is aluminum, the barrel and cylinder are steel, so you have solid durability in the right places.

-There's a few odd finish decisions on the Wrangler, like this unpainted grip retaining nut on an otherwise all black grip.
+There are few odd finish decisions on the Wrangler, like this unpainted grip retaining nut on an otherwise all black grip.

-There's a few odd finish decisions on the Wrangler, like this unpainted grip retaining nut on an otherwise all black grip.
+There are few odd finish decisions on the Wrangler, like this unpainted grip retaining nut on an otherwise all black grip.

 4. Best Concealed Carry Pick: Walther P22